-To meet the performance outcomes of a no net loss of C. megacarpa individuals, and to replace those lost at a 1:2 ratio it is estimated that 4,563 salvaged and propagated C. megacarpa will need to be alive within the recipient sites seven (7) years post translocation and preferably five years post the end of maintenance works.
-This includes 2,609 translocated individuals and 2,236 propagated individuals (i.e. 1,118 cycads of the 3,727 individuals within the Disturbance Footprint will be required to be replaced at 1:2).
+Based on the preliminary count of Cycas megacarpa, to meet the performance outcomes of a no net loss of C. megacarpa individuals, and to replace those lost at a 1:2 ratio it is estimated that 14,499 salvaged and propagated C. megacarpa will need to be alive within the recipient sites seven (7) years post translocation and preferably five years post the end of maintenance works.
+This includes 5,859 translocated individuals and 8,640 propagated individuals (i.e. 4,320 cycads of the 10,179 individuals within the Disturbance Footprint will be required to be replaced at 1:2).
+It should be noted that the number of individuals alive at the end of the program including net gain is based on the current ratio of individuals to be salvaged, translocated and propagated following the preclearance surveys undertaken in 2023.
+Final counts will be provided within the final translocation plan for Cycas megacarpa.

-To support this requirement and accommodate likely attrition rates, it is estimated that 6,519 seeds will need to be collected and propagated.
-This figure incorporates a 1:2 replacement ratio (for expected fail rates through salvage activities (TBC) and plants that cannot be salvaged (TBC)) as well as anticipated seedling survival in terms of seed viability (70% though the natural viability is likely much lower given the number of seedlings present in the field), strike rate (70%) and survival once planted into the recipient sites (70%).
+To support this requirement and accommodate likely attrition rates, using current Cycas megacarpa individual numbers, it is estimated that 25,190 seeds will need to be collected and propagated.
+This figure incorporates a 1:2 replacement ratio (for expected fail rates through salvage activities (2,511) and plants that cannot be salvaged (4,320) as well as anticipated seedling survival in terms of seed viability (70% though the natural viability is likely much lower given the number of seedlings present in the field), strike rate (70%) and survival once planted into the recipient sites (70%).
+It is anticipated that the total number of seeds that will need to be collected will be reduced once further avoidance and mitigations measures have been implemented as part of the final Project design.
+The final translocation plan for Cycas megacarpa will include information on the final number of individuals to be translocated, the number of seeds to be collected and propagated, and timing of these activities.

-At least 3,194 propagated individuals will be planted into the recipient sites where they will be monitored and managed for a minimum period of two (2) years post translocation.
+Considering preliminary impact projections, at least 12,343 propagated individuals will be planted into the recipient sites where they will be monitored and managed for a minimum period of two (2) years post translocation.

 These numbers will continue to be reviewed by the Specialist Ecologist in response to actual deaths in the translocated cycads, along with seed viability and strike rates.
+The final count of Cycas megacarpa impacted by the Project is dependent on the final design of the Project, which is yet to be confirmed.
+The final count impacted will be confirmed to DCCEEW as part of the final Cycas Translocation Management Plan